efabless/EF_DAC1001_DI/README.md

 # EF_DAC1001_DI
 10-Bit Switching Capacitor Array Digital to Analog Converter (DAC) with a digital interface and bus wrappers for AHB-lite, APB and WB.
+This IP is a digital wrapper for this [DAC](https://github.com/efabless/EF_DACSCA1001).
 ## Registers
 |Register|Offset|Mode|Size|Description|
 |--------|-------|----|---|-------|